Tektronix TDS694C 4x10 GS/s Digital Scope

-125 ps rise time, 3GHz BW, 10 Gs/s simultaneously on all 4 channels, colour LCD
+125 ps rise time, 3GHz BW, 10 GS/s simultaneously on all 4 channels, 120k points/channel, internal hard disk, colour LCD.

 A true beauty.
 50 Ω DC-coupled only, of course, but then I have the matching P6249 FET probes for that.